euandeas/REF-Paper-Selector/README.md

 # Commands
 -i = input file name and location e.g. c:/user/REF/input.csv

--n = total number of unique papers to be selected - n must be integer greater or equal to the number of authors in the input file and less than 2.5*number of authors.

--o = output file name (optional) - Default = output.csv saved in the same location as the input file.

 -r = runmode (The selection algorithm you want to run)

+-n = total number of unique papers to be selected. n must be integer greater or equal to the number of authors in the input file and less than 2.5*number of authors.<br>
+-n max = set n to the highest possible value with the given dataset.

+-o = save to output.csv saved in the same location as the input file.
+-o [filepath] = save to custom filepath.

--v = will check the validity of the final list of papers
+-v = run validate_output.py on the final list to check the validity of the final list") -v x = validate with a limit of x papers per author (default = 5)") -v true = run validate_output.py in verbose mode\n")

--vv = will check the validity of the final list in verbose mode
+-s = show score of produced list (rounded down to the nearest 0.2)") -s raw = show the raw value of the score")

 # Highest Score Out Of Current Algorithms
 171.2